Roadstriker

 Roadstriker is a 1986 role-playing game supplement for Mekton published by R. Talsorian Games.

 Contents

-Roadstriker details mecha and expands on transforming from the original Mekton rules.
+Roadstriker is a supplement which details additional mecha and expands the information on transforming from the original Mekton rules.

 Reception

 Phil Frances reviewed Roadstriker for White Dwarf #87, and stated that "In all, a most worthwhile effort – not as slick as FASA's Mechwarrior or Battletech, but admirably simple and flexible."

 David Jacobs reviewed Roadstriker in Space Gamer/Fantasy Gamer No. 79.
 Jacobs commented that "It's a collection of scenarios complete with NPC's for back up and background, and a great way to introduce roadstrikers to your Mekton gaming."